QuantGeekDev/lmaolang/README.md

 ## Rationale:
 - 📦 as div -> Box contains things, it's a container
 - 👂 as li -> If you type "list" in emoji keyboard, it's the second entry to appear
-- 🎲 as ul -> Oposite of ordered is random
+- 🎲 as ul -> Opposite of ordered is random
 - 🤓 as article -> Articles are for nerds

 ## JOIN OUR DISCORD - LOOKING FOR MODERATORS